duleorlovic/blog/_posts/2015-01-11-good-rails-exception-notification-better-than-tests.markdown

 end
 {% endhighlight %}

-As you can see, you can add additional information using `:data` param.
-Only the first argument is required (default your can find [here](https://github.com/smartinez87/exception_notification/blob/df0b924e96a8f02c1fc61f88e6a1ed9c31ee43ec/lib/exception_notifier/email_notifier.rb#L162)).
-Probably, for less important notification you can change subject with `email_prefix` param.
 You can also set some nice looking text with custom sections.
 Look at param `:sections`.
 You need to write partial (in which you can access to `@data`,`@request`... varibales).

 {% highlight ruby %}
 # app/views/exception_notifier/_message.text.erb